10 Tips for How to Decorate a Christmas Tree

 How to Decorate the Base of a Christmas Tree

-After you’ve fluffed the tree and hung the ornaments it’s time to turn your attention to below the branches.
+After you’ve done Christmas tree flocking and hung the ornaments it’s time to turn your attention to below the branches.
 The base of a Christmas tree can be decorated in many ways, most of which serve to cover up the ugly metal Christmas tree stand.
 Try a tree collar or skirt.

 How to Decorate a Christmas Tree Top